Meet Our Fiber Producers

-We feel that it's important that you know none of our animals are in distress nor pain when they are shorn.
-In fact, animals raised for their coats need to be shorn regularly in order to lead a healthy and happy life.
+We feel that it's important that you know none of our fiber animals are part of our family and live out their lives here at Laughing Crow & Company.
+They are never in distress or pain when they are shorn.
+In fact, animals that are raised for their coats (wool, mohair, cashmere, Angora, etc) need to be shorn regularly in order to lead a healthy and happy life.

 Rocky (sometimes referred to as Yakkity Yak) is a black/silver colored Angora goat.
 He's our herd sire and our pride & joy.
 People often mistake him for a human child the way we go on and on about his good looks.
 Can you really blame us?